mattamx/mattamx/README.md

 ## <div align="left">Hola, soy Daniel Matías <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Victory%20Hand%20Medium-Light%20Skin%20Tone.png" alt="Victory Hand Medium-Light Skin Tone" width="35" height="35" >
 #### Transitioning into the world of data where my every day constantly transforms into a fun, deep-dive process of exploration and discovery.
 Sooo many things to learn!

-Recently graduated from [TripleTen’s Data Science Bootcamp](https://tripleten.com/data-science/#first) where I refined my query and programming language skills, implemented machine learning methods (e.g. regression and classification models via scikit-learn) and applied more advanced techniques handling time series, unsupervised learning, natural language processing and computer vision.
-My portfolio includes 10+ projects solving real-world problems through data and statistical analyses, pairing the results with visualization methods that put it all into perspective.
+Searching for opportunities to leverage what I've learned and marry the experience I've accumulated from my previous roles to make great impact.

 I’m currently revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as beginning the process of acquiring various certifications.
 Personal website in the works. 🚧